 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-The adjustments identified during the audit have been communicated to management.
-A summary of audit differences, both adjusted and unadjusted was provided to and accepted by management on October 24, 2022.
-Management has determined that the effects of the unadjusted audit differences are immaterial, both individually and in the aggregate, to the financial statements taken as a whole
+Management has corrected all such misstatements.
+In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to each opinion financial statements taken as a whole.